360-info/report-global-education/data/README.md

     * `b` if the estimate is marked as "INCLUDED" or `-` if not;
     * `c` if the estimate is marked as "NAT_EST" or `-` if not;
     * `d` if the estimate is marked as "UIS_EST" or `-` if not;
-  - The README in the [UIS data download](https://apimgmtstzgjpfeq2u763lag.blob.core.windows.net/content/MediaLibrary/bdds/OPRI.zip), which is downloaded to `.cache` by `analysis.qmd`, describes these qualifications in more detail.
+  - The README in the [UIS data download](https://apimgmtstzgjpfeq2u763lag.blob.core.windows.net/content/MediaLibrary/bdds/OPRI.zip), which is downloaded to `.cache` by `index.qmd`, describes these qualifications in more detail.
 * <popular-origins-by-destination.csv>: a data frame of the 10 most common origin countries for any given destination country in a given year.
 Includes:
   - `year`
   - `dest_country_name`: the name of the country students are visiting.